janet-dev/ci-milestone-project-4/README.md

 The aim of the project is to provide a supplementary app for local hospitality businesses offering a food takeaway service.
 Whilst many of these business offer an online table booking service, they do not have a select, pay and collect (or delivery) facility for takeaway food.

-This site is created for my friend Jason Firth who owns the [**Luca Loves PIZZA**](https://www.lucalovespizza.co.uk/) pizza van service in Warwickshire and the West Midlands.
+This site is created for my friend Jason Firth who owns the [**Luca Loves PIZZA**](https://www.lucalovespizza.co.uk/) mobile takeaway service for Warwickshire and the West Midlands.
 He travels with his pizza van to local events and festivals.
 Jason usually operates the service by himself and at the moment mainly takes orders via WhatsApp messenger, but it would make life easier if this part of the business could be automated.

 This app is inspired by [Zari Restaurant](https://www.zarirestaurant.co.uk/indian-takeaway-in-crawley/) in Crawley, West Sussex.
 I used their online takeaway facility many times, whilst working away.
 I would order my meal, pay for it and select a time slot for collection on the way home.